LogoLogo

 2. On the confirmation panel, click Delete.

-Ephemeral databases are protected behind an SSH bastion.
-The connection details for each database include both the database connection and the bastion connection.
+Ephemeral Cloud databases that were created before version 064 are protected behind an SSH bastion.
+For these databases, the connection details for each database include both the database connection and the bastion connection.

 When you connect to an Ephemeral database, you provide the private key to connect to the bastion.
 Your Ephemeral account must have a corresponding public key associated with it.